Black Cohosh: An Ancient Herb with Modern Uses

 Interactions with Medications

 As with any medication or supplement, Black Cohosh can interact with other drugs and substances.
-It is important to consult with a healthcare provider before taking Actaea racemosa if you are currently taking any medications or supplements.
+It is important to consult with a healthcare provider before taking Actaea Racemosa if you are currently taking any medications or supplements.

 Pharmaceutical Interactions

 There are 315 drugs known to interact with Black Cohosh, including Atorvastatin (Lipitor).
-Taking Actaea racemosa along with Lipitor might increase the risk of liver damage.
+Taking Actaea Racemosa along with Lipitor might increase the risk of liver damage.
 It is important to talk to a healthcare provider before taking Black Cohosh if you are taking Lipitor or any other medication.

 Supplement and Food Interactions